davidstefanbayer/TechChallenge23-24_Lawrence/README.md

 Limitations

-The current prototype of Lawyer Finder, while functional and illustrative of our initial vision, does have certain limitations:
+The current prototype of Lawrence, while functional and illustrative of our initial vision, does have certain limitations:

 No Large Language Model (LLM) Integration: Unlike some advanced applications, our prototype does not yet use a large language model for natural language processing or complex query handling as showcased in Figma.
 This means the interaction is more straightforward and does not support conversational AI features.